alphagov/static/doc/surveys.md

 Note that for `email` surveys the users email is submitted back to the [feedback](https://github.com/alphagov/feedback) app which actually sends the email.
 The email address is sent with the `identifier` of the survey and this identifier must match with the `id` of a survey defined in [`app/models/email_survey.rb`](https://github.com/alphagov/feedback/blob/85e07b0c572a91be02b64af1d551df313f2695f9/app/models/email_survey.rb#L24).
 Make sure you define the survey in both `static` and `feedback`.

-### `url` - required for `url` surveys
+### `url` - required
-This should link to a smartsurvey -- or other survey page -- that allows the visitor to take the survey.
+Used in a link in the survey that the user is directed to click on.
+This should be the URL of a smartsurvey -- or other survey page -- that allows the visitor to take the survey.
+Required, but not currently used in 'email'.

 ### `template` - OPTIONAL
 This describes the UI that the survey will use to encourage users to sign up.
 If omitted the default survey for the `surveyType` will be used.